EndeavorEverlasting/NodeWeaver/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of TopicSense seriously.
+We take the security of NodeWeaver seriously.
 If you discover a security vulnerability, please follow these steps:

 ### Reporting Process